 fixed Aids to navigation

-Retroreflective material is used for different type of fixed aids to navigation and for purposes related for safe navigation or warning of obstructions close to navigational water and fairways.
-Application where retroreflective materials are used can be for day boards for leading lines, lettering and numbering, signs for waterways, marking of edges, jetties, piers etc.
+Retroreflective material is used for different types of fixed aids to navigation and for purposes related to safe navigation or warning of obstructions close to navigational water and fairways.
+Applications where retroreflective materials are used can be for day boards for leading lines, lettering and numbering, signs for waterways, marking of edges, jetties, piers etc.